zubinchopra/portaldocs/portal-sdk/templates/portalfx-extensions-faq-samples.md

  DESCRIPTION:

- Right out of the box, the samples are not aware of whether V1 or V2 is being used, or whether the IDE options match the version.
+  By default, the samples are not aware of whether V1 or V2 is being used, or whether the IDE options match the version.
 There may be an error message TS1219.
 Errors may also occur based on the version of the SDK.

  SOLUTION: